Skragus/New-Tab-Page/README.md

 Daily Quote: The page fetches a quote of the day from an external API and displays it prominently on the page.
 The quotes changes whenever the page is loaded, providing users with inspiration, motivation, or thought-provoking messages.

-Features yet to be Implemented

 Current Date: Display the current date alongside the clock to provide additional information to the user.

 Market Prices: Show live market prices for S&P500, TSLA, BTC and ETH
 Weather: Integrate a weather API to display the current weather conditions, temperature, and forecast for the user's location.

-Integrated Notepad: Provide a built-in notepad feature where users can jot down quick notes or reminders directly on the New Tab page.
+Notepad: Provide a built-in notepad feature where users can jot down quick notes or reminders directly on the New Tab page.

+Features yet to be Implemented

 Bookmarking Capabilities: Allow users to save and manage their bookmarks within the New Tab page for quick access to their favorite websites.

+Nitpicks that need fixing:

+fix whitespace on right and bottom cache background for quicker loading use location data for weather add windy weather resize market symbols and notepad symbol for faster loading speed change notepad scroll bar

 APIs Used
 Bing Image API: Used to fetch daily background images.
 Quote of the Day API: Used to fetch the daily quote.
+OpenWeather API: Used to retrieve weather data.
+CoinGecko API: Used for cryptocurrency data.
+AlphaVantage API: Used for market data.

+Icons
+Weather symbols: Icons from icons8.com.
+Notepad symbol: Icon from cleanpng